 12 Core Functions of Addiction Counseling; Fulfilling the 12 core functions of addiction counseling is critical for both counselors and people dealing with addiction.
-Especially alcohol and other drug addiction counselors get very positive results in this regard.
+Particularly, counselors specializing in alcohol and other substance addiction get highly favorable outcomes in this aspect.

 Screening clients for alcohol or drug use is the first step in admitting them to treatment.
 The screening function evaluates the psychological, physiological and social symptoms of substance use.